Julia Alexandratou

 Julia Alexandratou (Τζούλια Αλεξανδράτου) is a Greek socialite, media personality, glamour model, singer, actress, and pornographic actress.
 In 2002, at age 16, she won the beauty pageant title "Miss Young" in Greece.
 Four years later, Alexandratou won the title "Miss Greece International 2006" (also called the "Runner-up Star Hellas 2006") at the Miss Star Hellas beauty pageant.
 In 2010, a controversial celebrity sex tape featuring Alexandratou was released.
 She later admitted that she was paid for her participation in the film.
 In 2011, Alexandratou attracted controversy again, after the release of a second pornographic video.

 Biography

-Childhood

-Alexandratou was born on 24 November 1985, to a father who hails from Kefalonia, named Zissimos Alexandratos and a mother who hails from London, England, named Allison Hunt-Alexandratou.
-Her father is a mechanical engineer, while her mother is a former fashion model.
-She also has a sister three years her senior, Artemis Alexandratou.

-From a very young age, along with her mother, she modeled in numerous magazines and children's fashion advertisements.
-She has modeled since the age of four and has also participated in and won a lot of beauty pageants.
+Julia Alexandratou has modeled since the age of four and has also participated in and won a lot of beauty pageants.
 At age seven, she enrolled in ballet lessons, and later on in vocal and acting training, where she is said to have exhibited great potential.
 In 2002, at the age of 16, Alexandratou entered the "Miss Young" beauty pageant where she won first place.

-Following family problems, Alexandratou lived in London with her mother for a couple of years.
-After these times, she pulled back from her artistic training.
-As a result of living in London as well as her mother's origin, Alexandratou is fluent in the English language.